Tiryoh/klipper-mcu-config-kp3s/README.md

 ./build.sh
 ```

-Firmware will built and written in the `build` directory.
+The firmware will be built and written in the `build` directory.
-If you want to download the firmware to PC from web browser, run the following command to start the web server.
+If you want to download the firmware to a PC from the web browser, run the following command to start the web server.

 ```
 python3 -m http.server 8000
 ```

+The file is available from `http://$raspberry-pi-ip-address:8000`, like `http://192.168.10.40:8000`.

 After downloading the firmware file, write the `Robin_nano.bin` to the SD card and flash it to the KP3S.